gopasspw/gopass/README.md

 # Key Size: Choose at least 2048
 # Validity: 5 to 10 years is a good default
 # Enter your real name and primary email address, comment is not necessary
 # Passphrase: Make sure to pick a very long passphrase, not just a simple password.
-Remeber this should be stronger than any of the secrets you store in the password store.
+Remember this should be stronger than any of the secrets you store in the password store.
 You can configure the GPG Agent later, to save you repititive typing.
 ```

 There are a lot of good manuals to get started with GPG out there.